pasztor/ProjettoD/MFG-soundtrack.md

     * J-Start - The Jungle is on Fire
     * Speedman - Speed Lover
   * S2E06
+    * The Snake - Speed of Light
+    * ACE - Adrenaline
   * S2E07
   * S2E08
   * S2E09